ubuntu/codelabs/README.md

 Codelabs are located in `src/codelabs`.
 All metadata are then regenerated for the website to pick up.

-Do not forget to add/commit and push to the `codelabs-compiled` branch each time you generate or refresh the codelabs assets.
+Do not forget to add/commit and push to the `codelabs` branch each time you generate or refresh the codelabs assets.

 ## Tweak category theming